mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

   objective <objectiveFunctionName>
 ]+
 [
   using <simulatorName>         # using clause
   [
-    lessonClause # lesson set for this simulator
+    lessonClause                # lesson set for this simulator ]+ end
 ]+
-  end # using
-]+
-end # curriculum
+end
 ```

 ### Usage

 There can be only one curriculum per concept.